bjackels5/readme-generator/README.md

 # README Generator
-This challenge for Module 9 of the Coding Bootcamp is to create a professional README file for a project based on user input received via command line interface.
+This challenge for Module 9 of the Coding Bootcamp is to create a professional README generator that prompts the user for input via a command line interface.

+---

 * [Requirements](#requirements)